This information explains how to clean your hands with soap and water or an alcohol-based hand sanitizer.Back to top

 What is the correct way to clean my hands with soap and water?

 - Wet your hands with warm water.
 Use liquid soap, if possible.
-Apply a nickel- or quarter-sized amount of soap to your hands.
+Apply enough soap to cover both of your hands.

-- Continue rubbing your hands for 15 to 20 seconds.
+- Keep rubbing your hands for at least 20 seconds.

 - Rinse your hands well under warm running water.